 The bus that you convert must be a nonvirtual bus.
-You can convert a virtual bus to a nonvirtual bus if all elements of the target bus have the same sample time (or if the sample time is inherited).
+If all elements of the target bus have the same sample time (or if the sample time is inherited), you can convert a virtual bus to a nonvirtual bus.

 The target bus cannot have variable-dimensioned and frame-based elements.

 Use a Concatenate block to convert the original bus of buses signal to an array of buses.

 In the example, the new modeling pattern uses a Vector